jangko/nimCEF/readme.md

 * Second part: Convenience layer added on top of C style API to ease the development in Nim style.
 Nim native datatypes will be used whenever possible.
 And many of the ref-count related issues already handled for you.
+The Convenience Layer heavily utilizing Nim macros to generate consistent and efficient wrapper.

 ---